Linuxfabrik/monitoring-plugins/check-plugins/openstack-swift-stat/README.md

                         alerting are unaffected: every item still emits performance data and still drives the overall check state, so this is safe to leave on.
-  -c, --critical CRIT   CRIT threshold for remaining free space, in GiB.
-Only
+  --cache-expire CACHE_EXPIRE
-                        applies to containers that have a quota set.
+                        The amount of time after which the credential/data cache expires, in minutes.
+Default: 50 -c, --critical CRIT   CRIT threshold for remaining free space, in GiB.
+Only applies to containers that have a quota set.
 Default:
                         <= 10